ZezhouWang1/GraphRA/README.md

 The contributors are 1th.
 Oucheng Liu and 2th.
 Zezhou Wang, from ANU.<br>

-# To run the GraphRA project, install the necessary library in following sequence: <br>
+# To run the GraphRA project, install the necessary library in following sequence (we assume torch version 2.1.0 and CUDA 12.1): <br>

 ```
 pip install bitsandbytes